Phillies get RHP Michael Lorenzen from Tigers to bolster rotation

 The 31-year-old Lorenzen made the All-Star team this season for Detroit.
 He’s 5-7 with a 3.58 ERA in his best year since converting from a reliever into a starter.

+“Hopefully, the Phillies reap the rewards of what the Tigers put into me,” Lorenzen said.
+“I think I’ve thrown the best ball I’ve ever thrown, and I think there’s still more in me.
+Hopefully, when I get to Philly, I can apply that and they get the benefits of that.
+I’m just grateful for everything that happened here.”

-The Phillies have a double-digit deficit behind the Atlanta Braves in the NL East, but they are in a tight race for a wild card in the National League.
+The Phillies have a double-digit deficit behind the Atlanta Braves in the NL East, but they are in a tight race for a wild card in the National League and chose to give up a coveted prospect for a pitcher that can potentially help them win now.

+“Sometimes you have to give to get, and we think we have a chance to compete and stay in this all year long,” Phillies team president Dave Dombrowski said.

 Philadelphia gave up its No. 5 prospect, according to MLB Pipeline.
 The franchise signed Lee out of Taiwan in 2021.
 The 20-year-old second baseman has hit .283 with a .372 on-base percentage and 14 stolen bases in 64 games for High-A Jersey Shore this season.